sbslee/fuc/docs/cli.rst

    Optional arguments:
      -h, --help            Show this help message and exit.
      --expr TEXT           Expression to evaluate.
      --samples PATH        File of sample names to apply the marking (one sample per line).
      --drop_duplicates [TEXT ...]
-                           Only consider certain columns for identifying duplicates, by default use all of the columns.
+                           Only consider certain columns for identifying
+                           duplicates, by default use all of the columns.
      --greedy              Use this flag to mark even ambiguous genotypes as missing.
      --opposite            Use this flag to mark all genotypes that do not satisfy the query expression as missing and leave those that do intact.
      --filter_empty        Use this flag to remove rows with no genotype calls at all.

+   [Example] Mark genotypes with 0/0 as missing:
+     $ fuc vcf-filter in.vcf --expr 'GT == "0/0"' > out.vcf

+   [Example] Mark genotypes that are not 0/0 as missing:
+     $ fuc vcf-filter in.vcf --expr 'GT != "0/0"' > out.vcf

+   [Example] Mark genotypes whose DP is less than 30 as missing:
+     $ fuc vcf-filter in.vcf --expr 'DP < 30' > out.vcf

+   [Example] Same as above, but also mark ambiguous genotypes as missing:
+     $ fuc vcf-filter in.vcf --expr 'DP < 30' --greedy > out.vcf

+   [Example] Build a complex query to select genotypes to be marked missing:
+     $ fuc vcf-filter in.vcf --expr 'AD[1] < 10 or DP < 30' --opposite > out.vcf

+   [Example] Compute summary statistics and subset samples:
+     $ fuc vcf-filter in.vcf \
+     --expr 'np.mean(AD) < 10' --greedy --samples sample.list > out.vcf

+   [Example] Drop duplicate rows:
+     $ fuc vcf-filter in.vcf --drop_duplicates CHROM POS REF ALT > out.vcf

+   [Example] Filter out rows without genotypes:
+     $ fuc vcf-filter in.vcf --filter_empty > out.vcf

 vcf-merge
 =========